 Have you ever wanted to learn to play bridge?
 Did you play it years ago and want to come back?
 This series of eight bridge classes will help you do just that!
 You will learn how to bid, how to play, how to defend, and how to find a local club game or tournament.
 No prior card playing experience is necessary — just a willingness to think, plan, deduce, and work in harmony with a partner.

+* The Unitarian Universalist Church of Manchester Thursday nights in the fall and early spring.
+Classes will resume in mid-September.
+A donation of $5 per person per class is requested and all donations go to the church.
 Returning players and newcomers are welcome.
 The focus will be on advancing players who've played or had some of the prior lessons

 I am an ACBL certified teacher.
 Currently I am teaching bridge at the RISE program at Rivier University.
 The Rivier Institute for Senior Education, RISE, in partnership with the Road Scholar Institute network, is an organization for learning in retirement.

 Learn the joy of playing an endlessly fascinating card game!
 Topics covered include bidding, declarer, and defensive play.
 Optional text book can be purchased at first class from facilitator, entitled “Bridge Basics I: An Introduction” for $12.00.